mostafa-eltaher/AbacSpringSecurity/README.md

-# AbacSpringSecurity
+# Abac Spring Security
-Attribute-Based Access Control with Spring Security
+Attribute-Based Access Control with Spring Security with Spring Boot example

 For more details, check [The DZone article](https://dzone.com/articles/simple-attribute-based-access-control-with-spring)